 (B) Any SDOH-E priority areas identified by the Authority.

-(i) A portion of SHARE Initiative dollars must go directly to SDOH-E Partner(s) for the delivery of services or programs, policy, or systems change, or any of these, to address the social determinants of health and equity as agreed by the CCO.
-CCOs shall enter into a contract, or a Memorandum of Understanding, with each SDOH-E Partner that defines the services to be provided and the CCO’s data collection methods as provided in the contract between the Authority and the CCO.
+(c) A portion of SHARE Initiative dollars must go directly to SDOH-E Partner(s) for the delivery of services or programs, policy, or systems change, or any of these, to address the social determinants of health and equity as agreed by the CCO.
+CCOs shall enter into a contract, a Memorandum of Understanding, or other form of agreement including a grant agreement, with each SDOH-E Partner that defines the services to be provided and the CCO’s data collection methods as provided in the contract between the Authority and the CCO.

-CCOs shall report completed and anticipated SDOH-E expenditures using the format specified by the Authority.
+(d) CCOs shall report completed and anticipated SDOH-E expenditures using the format specified by the Authority.
 These reports will be posted publicly.

-Community Advisory Councils (CAC):
+(4) Community Advisory Councils (CAC):